 On June 1, 2021, the Company and Curation Foods entered into and closed a Share Purchase Agreement (the "Purchase Agreement") with Newell Capital Corporation and Newell Brothers Investment 2 Corp., as Purchasers (the "Purchasers") and Windset, pursuant to which Curation Foods sold all of its equity interests in Windset to the Purchasers in exchange for an aggregate purchase price of \$45.1 million.
 Pursuant to the terms of the Purchase Agreement, Curation Foods also retained certain rights to additional purchase price consideration in the event of certain transactions or equity issuances involving Windset until September 2022.
-The Purchase Agreement included various representations, warranties and covenants of the parties generally customary for a transaction of this nature.
+The Purchase Agreement included various representations, warranties and covenants of the parchase for tansaction of this nature.